 go straight on through the new housing, crossing a cycle bridge.
 After a second cycle bridge, turn left, up to a road bridge (Mandela straat).

 at the end turn right, along Westzanerdijk – there is no street name sign here.
 The street is raised, because it is the mediaeval sea dike of the northern IJ estuary.

-just after the pumping station, cross an old lock, and then continue along the dike road.
+go on from the pumping station, crossing an old lock, and then continue along the dike road.

 after another 200 m, turn right into Zuideinde.
 This is the start of Westzaan, a linear polder settlement.